EICR Landlords Electrical Inspections for landlords in Billericay and the surrounding areas.

 - Visible signs of burning

-A report with recommendation is written after the inspection; the landlord then has the option of making any recommended repairs/alterations.
+A report with a recommendation is written after the inspection; the landlord then can make any recommended repairs/alterations.

 PAT (Portable Appliance Testing)

-While PAT testing is not a legal requirement for landlords, many opt for it anyway, making sure their tenants and property are as safe as possible.
-Faulty appliances can cause accidents, injury, fires and damage, some landlords as such want the added peace of mind.
+While PAT testing is not a legal requirement for landlords, many opt for it anyway, ensuring their tenants and property are as safe as possible.
+Faulty appliances can cause accidents, injury, fires and damage.
+Some landlords, as such, want the added peace of mind.

-PAT testing can be carried out at the start of each tenancy, the same time as the EICR, or periodically such as every year or two, it’s up to the landlord.
+PAT testing can be carried out at the start of each tenancy, simultaneously as the EICR, or periodically such as every year or two.
+It’s up to the landlord.

 Appliances are visually inspected for wear, damage and signs of burning.
 Testing equipment is used for earth continuity, insulation resistance and lead polarity tests, ll show if the appliance is functioning correctly.
 Failed appliances may need repairing or replacing.